envindavsorg/cuzeacflorin.fr/README.md

 # [cuzeacflorin.fr](https://cuzeacflorin.fr)

-A minimal portfolio, component registry, and blog to showcase my work as a Design Engineer.
+A minimal portfolio, component registry, and blog to showcase my work as a frontend developer.

 Check out the live site: [cuzeacflorin.fr](https://cuzeacflorin.fr)